shift-up/Web-Dev-Advanced/Unit3/Module3.15/Mini-project3.15a/README.md

 [Here is a great article](https://programmingwithmosh.com/react/localstorage-react/) to get you started.

-Why is this important ?
-    Diving into local storage and using it with React's state, as well as learning how to clear it, should help your understanding of React's state management even more.

-### SPECIFICATIONS
+### Mini Project Instructions

-* After each move, save the state of the game to local storage.
+1. Update your game so that after each move, the state of the game is saved to local storage.
 You should be able to refresh your window or close it entirely, and still return to the game as you left it.

-* Add a button allowing users to start over (reset the game, and clear local storage).
+2. Add a button allowing users to start over (reset the game, and clear local storage).

+3. Create a new branch and then new Pull Request and assign it to your coach for review.